lidavidm/rssfly/README.md

 - Pixiv Fanbox (a Patreon-like offshoot of Pixiv)
 - Sunday Webry (“Sunday Web Every”, a Japanese manga site from the publisher Shogakukan)
 - Tappytoon (official English translations of Korean web comics)
+- Twi4 (a Japanese manga site from the publisher Saizensen, focused on the *4-koma* style)

 [rssbox]: https://github.com/stefansundin/rssbox